KrishnenduGit/KrishnenduGit/README.md

-- 👋 Hi, I’m @KrishnenduGit
+- 👋 Hi, I’m @Krishnendu
 - 👀 I’m interested in gravitational wave data analysis of current an future detectors.

 <!---